-We go through the basics of Irish dance and learn beginner dances, which include the soft shoe dances reel, light jig, single jig, and slip jig.
-In addition to learning the steps, attention is paid to learning the correct technique and gaining control of the legs and feet.
-We work on for example turning out and crossing the legs, staying high on toes, and pointing the feet.
-Overall carriage is also worked on from the very beginning with the aim of developing the still upper body which is characteristic of Irish dance.
+We go through the basics of Irish dance and learn beginner dances, which include the soft shoe dances reel, slip jig, single jig and light jig.
+In addition to learning the steps, attention is paid to learning the correct technique and gaining control of the feet.

-You can start practising with hard shoes when the basics starts to feel under control.
+We will start dancing with hard shoes when the basics of soft shoe dancing begins to be in control.

 Primary / Intermediate